 Shout-Out: One of Yappy's victory animations bears a striking resemblance to the dance of a certain Beagle.

 One of Slash's victory animations in the first game almost perfectly mimics Rancid's victory animation from Time Killers.
 Whether this was intentional or not has yet to be confirmed.

 Larcen's theme includes the famous Dragnet jingle.

 Spin-Off: Shadow and Larcen both had spin-off games that assume one of them won the tournament.
-Shadow's game (X-Perts, for the Genesis) was poorly received; Larcen's (Chicago Syndicate, for the Game Gear) was treated kindly by the critics, but it went largely unnoticed since it was on the Game Gear.
+Shadow's game (X-Perts, for the Genesis) was poorly received; Larcen's (Chicago Syndicate, for the Game Gear) was treated kindly by the critics but went largely unnoticed since it came out on the Game Gear.

 Stripperiffic: Shadow's original outfit, which has her in a busty corset, open jacket, nylons and tall black boots.
 The sequel and X-Perts both give her a green qipao with black vinyl gloves and boots.

 Vegetarian Vampire: Harshly averted for Midknight.
-His body is wasting away because only fresh human blood can nourish him, and he refuses to kill any people to keep himself alive.
+His body is wasting away because only fresh human blood can nourish him, and he refuses to kill people just to keep himself alive.

 Shadow Yamoto was a character design from the game's original concept that was kept for the final product.